Winter long weekend

 Just a quick stroll away from the museum, on Fitzroy's Gertrude Street, pop in to Poodle Bar & Bistro.
 Snacks, mains and cocktails come easy at this restaurant and public bar, all afternoon.

 Ready to take your seat in Melbourne's East End Theatre District?
-Don't miss Harry Potter and the Cursed Child – now playing – and Moulin Rouge!
-The Musical in August.
+Don't miss Harry Potter and the Cursed Child – now playing.
 Pre-theatre, try spicy dishes from Thai eateries Chin Chin and Dodee Paidang.
 Pop to Embla in the CBD for a wonderful selection of wine.
 Late dinner?
 Get your fill of barbecued bits at Belle's Hot Chicken, Fancy Hanks or Le Bon Ton.

 Jump a tram to nearby neighbourhoods, and explore leafy streets, cafes, bakeries and patisseries, record stores, wine bars and boutiques.
 Discover Carlton Gardens; Rose St Artist's Market, Gertrude and Brunswick streets in Fitzroy; and Smith Street, Collingwood.